clarkcb/xsearch/README.md

 #### Java / Scala ####

-I use Maven to build and manage dependencies for the Java and Scala versions.
+Maven is the tool used to build and manage dependencies for the Java and Scala versions.
 You will find _pom.xml_ files at the roots of those source trees.

-To build the `javasearch` and `scalasearch` versions I run this command in those root directories:

-    $ mvn clean package
+To build the `javasearch` and `scalasearch` versions, it is recommended to use the _shared/build.sh_ script, because this script copies needed resource files (_filetypes.xml_ and _searchoptions.xml_) before running the `mvn clean package` command, which will create the executable jar under the _target_ directory.

-This creates the executable jar under the _target_ directory.
-To run them I created bash scripts at their root levels - _javasearch_ and _scalasearch_ - to which I then created soft links under _~/bin_.
-You will need to edit those scripts to change the path to the jar if `xsearch` is not cloned under _~/src/git/xsearch_.
+To run these versions I have bash scripts at their project levels - _javasearch_ and _scalasearch_ - to which I then create soft links under _~/bin_.
+Note that you will need to edit those scripts to change the path if `xsearch` is not cloned under _~/src/git/xsearch_.

 I do plan to switch the Scala version over to SBT but that hasn't happened yet.